SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 }
 ```

-Now both commands share the `-Path` argument defined in the base class, in addition to the arguments
+Now both commands share the `--path` argument defined in the base class, in addition to the arguments
 they define themselves.
 Note that `BaseCommand` is not itself a command, because it doesn't have the
 [`CommandAttribute`][] attribute (and also because it's `abstract`).